Urihel/Project-Portfolio/README.md

 # Project-Portfolio
-Just a portfolio i am build with raw javaScript to host all my projects the portfolio im building is part of a project from udacity's front end web developer nano degree please dont judge this just yet.
-I'm contributing to it daily and hopefully it will be up and running soon. for now the js code i have implemented assigns a few function which append ul,li,a. as of right now im still in the works for desiging this section.
+Just a portfolio I'm building with raw javaScript to host all my projects. the purpose of the project onmy end is to challenge myself with javaScript.
+This is also a project i hope to submit for the Udacity Front-end Web developer nano so i do expect to put some effort into it.
+When its up and running ill let you know and i hope to hear see some critque from you later on.